 - 1. The student has completed all of the diploma/TCC requirements. - 2.
-The student requests to receive a diploma/TCC. - 3.
-The College chooses to award a diploma/TCC with acknowledgment from the student.
+The student requests to receive a diploma/TCC. - The College chooses to award a diploma/TCC with acknowledgment from the student.

 Data recording practices must represent an accurate history of student participation in programs.
-Students formally enrolled in a major will remain in that major until they formally change majors, graduate from that major, or leave the College.
+Students formally enrolled in a program will remain in that program until they formally change programs, graduate from that program, or leave the College.
 They may, however, simultaneously receive awards for diplomas/TCCs when requirements have been met.